Freddie-Pike/freddies_testing_playground/README.md

 In this repo I'm setting up various testing react component use cases, and testing them using react testing library.
 Included in this repo is:

+- How to implement jest for a variety of usecases.
 - How to implement jest in CI/CD.
 - How to test presentational/design system components.
 - How to test a sample app.